MicrosoftDocs/edge-developer/microsoft-edge/devtools-chromium/getting-started/index.md

 ## First Steps

-To get started with Edge DevTools, browse to the site <a href="https://webapp20190426015338.azurewebsites.net/uspresidents.html" target="_blank">http://uspresidents.azurewebsites.com</a>.
+To get started with Edge DevTools, browse to the site [https://webapp20190426015338.azurewebsites.net/uspresidents.html].
 This site simply uses Bootstrap 4 with some static image files.
 After browsing to the site, you launch Edge DevTools and Windows by pressing the keys Command+Option+C on a Mac or Control+Shift+C (Windows or Linux).
 Once you've done that, the Edge DevTools will appear on the bottom half of your display as shown below.

 ![Opening Screen](../media/edge_devtools_opening.png)